sin-a/qfat/README.md

 - `ur3_conditional`
 -  `ant`

 To properly run inference, you must add the `training_run_id` of the training run in the corresponding configuration file under `configs/inference`.
 Additionally, specify the `model_afid` you wish to run inference on.
+Note that the artifact name must match the form `checkpoint_epoch_epochnumber_runid:v0`.

 Example configuration:
 ```yaml